microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/New-MgApplication.md

 ### -SignInAudience
 Specifies the Microsoft accounts that are supported for the current application.
 The possible values are: AzureADMyOrg, AzureADMultipleOrgs, AzureADandPersonalMicrosoftAccount (default), and PersonalMicrosoftAccount.
-See more in the table below.
+See more in the table.
+The value of this object also limits the number of permissions an app can request.
+For more information, see Limits on requested permissions per app.
 Supports $filter (eq, ne, not).

 ```yaml